top of page

 U.K. analysis

 Abraham Okusanya (creator of the retirement planning tool Timeline) constructed a U.K. implementation of the NBP and published the results.
 For his 2017 analysis, he took a mix of global equities and bonds, applied a fee of 0.5%pa, and rebalanced annually.
 He created portfolios with differing ratios of global equities and bonds to cater to varying risk appetites.
-Risk and return are broadly linked (see #5 of our investing beliefs), and the chart below shows this, with the lines of the NBP (and other offerings) sloping from the bottom left to the top right as returns and corresponding risk increase.
+Risk and return are broadly linked (see #5 of our investing beliefs), and the chart below shows this, with the lines of the NBP (and other offerings) sloping from the bottom left to the top right as returns and corresponding risk (measured in terms of volatility) increase.

 Finalytiq analysis of the no-brainer portfolio vs alternatives